jsommers/switchyard/documentation/writing_a_program.rst

 .. literalinclude:: code/inout2.py
    :language: python

 Importantly, note that in the above examples we are not handling any potential exceptions that could occur.
 In particular, we really should be handling *at least* the situation in which the framework is shut down (and we receive a ``Shutdown`` exception).
-Just for completeness, we should also handle the ``NoPackets`` exception, although if the code is designed to block indefinitely we shouldn't receive that particular exception.
+Just for completeness, we should also handle the ``NoPackets`` exception, although if the code is designed to block indefinitely we shouldn't normally receive that particular exception.

 Let's rewrite the code above, and now put everything in a ``while`` loop so that we keep reading and sending packets as long as we're running.
 We will eventually turn this code into a working network *hub* implementation [#f1]_, but it's currently broken because it still just sends a packet out the *same port* on which it arrived: